mscheltienne/meg-tests/doc/data-transfer.rst

         .. warning::

-            On the :ref:`stim-pc:Stimulation PC` please disconnect the network drive when you are leaving.
+            On the :ref:`stimulation PC <stim-pc:Stimulation PC>` please disconnect the network drive when you are leaving.

     .. tab-item:: macOS